 AMY GOODMAN: Have you talked to him about these issues, as well as the war in Iraq and his support for it?

-VANESSA REDGRAVE: I have delivered a number of letters signed by Chechnyans, in Chechnya and Russians.
-I have delivered letters for other reasons, including the Guantanamo prisoners, going with Moazzam Begg’s father.
-The only time I have actually met him was in fact when I was in a play, and it was the time of Kosovo.
+VANESSA REDGRAVE: I’ve delivered a number of letters signed by Chechens in Chechnya and Russians.
+I’ve delivered letters for other reasons, including the Guantanamo prisoners, with—going with Moazzam Begg’s father.
+The only time I’ve actually met him was in fact when I was in a play, and it was the time of Kosovo.
 And at that time, it was a long-ago time.
-That was in early, that was in September of 1999.
+That was in early—that was in September 1999.
 I had been in Kosovo a lot during the Serbian military and Milosevic’s paramilitary’s horror in Kosovo.
-Some of my friends had been murdered, many of them had been tortured.
-And I went and tried to get help.
-And, did manage to get some help, especially for the artists because you know, I knew a lot of actors and musicians, classical and modern, in Kosovo.
-And at that time, although the NATO’s actions were, I think, the politics of those actions was just all over the place — I absolutely was calling for and think it was right to call for, an intervention to stop the slaughter of all the Albanian Kosovars.
-And, so at that time, not only I, but I think the majority of people in Britain were proud of Mr. Blair, because he was both introducing human rights law into the British court, into the British system, which we very much applauded.
-And because some of my friends were running a daily paper — Albanian Kosovar friends in Kosovo.
-And Mr. Blair a number of English Development Ministers brought over money so that paper could be distributed all through the refugee camps, before finally it was possible to return to Kosovo.
+Some of my friends had been murdered.
+Many of them had been tortured.
+And I went and tried to get help, and did manage to get some help, especially for the artists, because, you know, I knew a lot of actors and musicians, classical and modern, in Kosovo.
+And at that time, although the NATO’s actions were, I think—the politics of those actions was just all over the place, I absolutely was calling for, and think it was right to call for, an intervention to stop the slaughter of the Albanian Kosovars.
+And so, at that time, not only I, but I think the majority of people in Britain were proud of Mr. Blair, because he was both introducing human rights law into the British courts, into the British system, which we very much applauded, and because—well, some of my friends were running a daily paper, Albanian Kosovar friends in Kosovo, and Mr. Blair and a number of English development ministers brought over money so that paper could be distributed all through the refugee camps, before finally it was possible to return to Kosovo.

-AMY GOODMAN: And now Mr. Blair, perhaps the least popular man in Britain, at an all-time low certainly in popularity for what is going on in Iraq right now, for his support, his relationship with President Bush?
+AMY GOODMAN: And now Mr. Blair, perhaps the least popular man in Britain, at an all-time low certainly in popularity for what’s going on in Iraq right now, for his support, his relationship with President Bush?

-VANESSA REDGRAVE: It is a very difficult and interesting time because there are some very decent people who have been in his government, some of whom have stayed, and stayed basically to try and get overseas aid out, and increase the aid and support the agencies that are responsible for delivering aid.
+VANESSA REDGRAVE: It’s a very difficult and interesting time, because there are some very decent people who have been in his government, and some of whom have stayed, and stayed basically to try and get overseas aid out and increase the aid and support the agencies that are responsible for delivering aid.
 But as you know, a number resigned.
-Clair Short, who was a fine woman in his Cabinet, resigned.
+Clare Short, who was a fine woman in his Cabinet, resigned.
 And I think that’s a question of principle.
 If people give up a career to stand on principle, I think they help the situation enormously.

 VANESSA REDGRAVE: So I admire her very much.

-AMY GOODMAN: And now two men have been imprisoned, tried and found guilty of violating national security in Britain, for trying to get out a memo that reportedly is a document that says that President Bush asked Prime Minister Blair for support in the bombing of the Al-Jazeera headquarters in Doha, Qatar.
+AMY GOODMAN: And two men have been imprisoned, tried, found guilty of violating national security in Britain for trying to get out a memo that reportedly is a document that says that President Bush asked Prime Minister Blair for support in the bombing of the Al Jazeera headquarters in Doha, in Qatar.

 VANESSA REDGRAVE: Oh, I didn’t know that.
 I think human rights law is the basis for any analysis and any problem.
-And that’s why I always try to see something that obviously involves politics, and you have to know what is happening.
-But for a decision or an analysis of what could be done, one has to come back to the international human rights conventions, and the international humanitarian agencies and human rights agencies to lead a way to solve problems.
-Today we all know negotiation is what is needed to bring help to children, to refugees.
+And that’s why I always try to see something that obviously involves politics, and you have to know what’s happening, but for a decision or an analysis of what could be done, one has to come back to the international human rights conventions and the international humanitarian agencies and human rights agencies to lead a way to solve problems.
+Today, we all know negotiation is what’s needed to bring help to children, to refugees.
 You have to negotiate with all kinds of people.
-Some people say this one is bad.
-Other people say oh, no, that one is good.
+Some people say this one’s bad.
+Other people say, oh, no, that one’s good.
 But for human rights work and humanitarian development, you have to negotiate.
-And the–one of the problems is that there is a lack of will to negotiate and a preference for the bombs.
+And one of the problems is that there is a lack of will to negotiate and a preference for the bombs.
 It’s a big problem—or landmines.

-AMY GOODMAN: We have to break.
-But when we come back, I want to ask you about The Year of Magical Thinking and I want to talk to you both about these UN films that you are distributing, through Descent Projects like Wake Up World: A Tribute to UNICEF.
-We are talking to Vanessa Redgrave, Oscar award wining actor, and Carlo Nero, British filmmaker and director of The Fever that is airing on HBO tonight.
+AMY GOODMAN: We have to break, but when we come back, I want to ask you about The Year of Magical Thinking, and I want to talk to you both about these U.N. films that you’re distributing through Dissent Projects, like Wake Up World: A Tribute to UNICEF.
+We’re talking to Vanessa Redgrave, Oscar award-wining actor, and Carlo Nero, British filmmaker and director of The Fever that’s airing on HBO tonight.
 Stay with us.

-VANESSA REDGRAVE: The story about the play of the play, which is to a certain extent based on the book, but the focus of the play is the mother, who is fighting to keep sane, crazy with grief because her husband has died in front of her eyes one evening at the table eating supper, and trying to keep her daughter alive in the hospital, Quintana, in a intensive care unit.
-That’s the basic story.
-What’s extraordinary in Joan’s writing — in the play — which is different from the book because it was intended to be a play, not a reading or a reciting or acting of the book — is the way she is capable of, and analyzing in a very passionate but also very very clear way, the roots that the brain goes through trying to deal with panic, sheer panic, fear of losing her daughter, of failing her daughter, as she feels she failed her husband who has died and who she has for a whole period convinced that somehow if she thinks things right and follows the right rules and the right procedures, that he will come back.
-And she desperately needs him to come back, not only because she loves him but because she feels that her daughter could be saved if he came back to life.
-It is the most extraordinary writing, and I am so pleased to do it, because I know from the audiences that come that most of whom of course have all, those who have lost, a father, mother, grandfather, grandmother, child, sister, brother, that Joan’s play brings them to a point where they can find a certain strength and peace within their grief.
-It is a very healing play.
+What’s extraordinary in Joan’s writing, in the play, which is different from the book because it was intended to be a play, not a reading or a reciting or acting of the book, is the way she is capable of an analyzing in a very passionate, but also very, very clear way, the roots that the brain goes through trying to deal with panic, sheer panic, fear of losing her daughter, of failing her daughter, as she feels she failed her husband who has died and who she’s for a whole period convinced that somehow if she thinks things right and follows the right rules and the right procedures, that he will come back.
+And she desperately needs him to come back, not only because she loves him, but because she feels that her daughter can be saved if he came back to life.
+It’s the most extraordinary writing, and I’m so pleased to do it, because I know from the audiences that come that—most of whom, of course, have all lost a father, mother, grandfather, grandmother, child, sister, brother—that Joan’s play brings them to a point where they can find a certain strength and peace within their grief.
+It’s a very healing play.